Wednesday, December 25, 2024

 e^{i \pi} + 1 = 0.

-For the Pythagorean primes, the sum of squares representation is unique; and they have 8 Gaussian prime factors in Z[i], all corresponding to the sum of squares representation.
+For the splitting primes, the sum of squares representation is unique; and they have 8 Gaussian non-axial prime factors in Z[i], all corresponding to the sum of squares representation.

-For the Gaussian primes p in Z, there are no sum of squares representations; and they have 4 Gaussian prime factors in Z[i], to wit, p, pi, -p, -pi (the associates of p, cf. art.
-10).
+For the inert primes, there are no sum of squares representations; and they have 4 Gaussian axial prime factors in Z[i], to wit, p, pi, -p, -pi (the associates of p, cf. art.
+11).

-These threefold kinds of Gaussian primes in Z[i], which are factors of the three kinds of primes in Z, are all of the Gaussian primes (cf. art.
-11 for a demonstration).
+Proposition VIII: The threefold kinds of Gaussian primes in Z[i], which are factors of the three kinds of primes in Z; to wit: even (also splitting), splitting (and odd), and inert; are all of the Gaussian primes (cf. art.
+12 for a demonstration, of Proposition XII).

 b. ||z|| = z \conj{z}.

-c. \conj{z} is the reflection of z about the real axis/x- axis, negating the ordinate. i \conj{z} is the reflection of z about the diagonal line having equation y = x of slope \pi/4.
+c. \conj{z} is the reflection of z about the real axis/x- axis, negating the ordinate (and the polar angle). i \conj{z} is the reflection of z about the diagonal line having equation y = x of slope \pi/4.

 z, iz, -z, -iz, \conj{z}, i\conj{z}, -\conj{z}, -i\conj{z}.